 one that is 'seen' (noticeable) to 'unseen' and manageable.

-Tina also became passionate right along with her, learning synchronized/artistic swimming, training with masters and ultimately becoming a Level 1 Judge so that she can always stay on top on what is happening with the sport in terms of judging and how her daughter is affected by it.
-She is currently certified by the Red Cross swim coach safety training, lifeguard training and USAAS certified CCP1 coach.
-Tina says that the 'unfairness' and the realization that her daughter would only be able to achieve a certain level made her even more passionate about promoting awareness with the hope of developing other rising athletes with disabilities and impairments to go on a different path and pursue the hope and dreams of artistic swimming as a Paralympic Sport.
+Coach Tina became passionate right along with her, learning everything about the sport of Artistic (Synchronized) Swimming, training with the masters team and ultimately becoming a Level 1 Judge so that she can always stay on top on what is happening with the sport in terms of judging and how her athletes are affected by it.
+She is currently certified by the Red Cross swim coach safety training, lifeguard training and USAAS certified CCP1 coach and Challenges with Children coaching certification, a collaborative effort between the Aquatic Therapy and Rehab Institute (ATRI), USA Swimming, and the USA Swimming Foundation.
+Tina believes that the equity invested in our diverse population of athletes including athletes with disabilities, will ensure that 'unfairness' and the negative impacts on our under represented athletes will one day disappear and give a fresh new meaning to Inclusion and Equality.
+Coach Tina's passion and commitment with promoting awareness and action with the hope of developing other rising athletes with disabilities and impairments, will encourage them to pursue their path of hope and dreams in artistic swimming as an accomplished athlete or as an elite athlete in future International and Paralympic Games.

-Tina is on a disability retirement so she knows all too well the adversity and discrimination felt by these fabulous young athletes who deserve so much more in life.
+Coach Tina is on a disability retirement, in addition to her diverse ethic and cultural background, so she knows all too well the adversity and discrimination felt by these fabulous young athletes who deserve so much more in life.
 She was an athlete with an 8yr background in Ballet (40yrs involved with skating/track/swimming/softball) and a personal trainer with the YMCA.
-Ultimately, severe injuries from her career in law enforcement got the best of her.
 She coached youth roller hockey for 6 years, in which she had many athletes with disabilities on her team.
+She has been coaching Artistic Swimming for the past 6 years.

-Tina has an educational background in (BA) communication studies and (AA) administration of justice.
-She has completed some undergrad work recently (2020) in Kinesiology and Coaching and will begin the San Jose State University Grad Program (2021-2022) for Kinesiology in the fall with a concentration in sports management for athletes with disabilities.
-Tina is active with aquatics exercise and swimming as physical therapy and aspires to build a local unique Aquatics Facility for people with impairments and injuries...
-Tina says:
+Coach Tina has an educational background in (BA) communication studies and (AA) administration of justice.
+She has completed some undergrad work recently (2020) in Kinesiology and Coaching and is currently enrolled in the San Jose State University Grad Program (2020-2022) for Kinesiology with a concentration in sports management for athletes with disabilities.
+Coach Tina is excited to announce that she is a current nominee for the Board of Governance for the USA Artistic Swimming Federation (USAAS) and is looking forward to major contributions for the betterment of the sport for athletes with disabilities and ethnically under represented athletes..
+Tina is active with aquatics exercise and swimming as physical therapy and aspires to build a local unique Aquatics Facility for people with impairments and injuries.
+Coach Tina's hobbies are her dedication to her own team of diverse athletes and their success.

 Please visit my Swimsuit Facebook page: https://www.facebook.com/dazzleitdesigns.